Retail Store Negligence | Were you injured in a Retail Department Store?

 - Merchandise falling from overhead shelving as a result of not being properly placed and monitored by staff is also a common source of injury.

-- Jagged or sharp shelving and showcasing, can be bump or cut hazards to invitees.
+- Jagged or sharp shelving and showcasing, can be a bump or cut hazards to invitees.

 - Broken or missing handrails on stairways or other passageways can leave invitees without a way to secure themselves in environments that already represent a level of risk.

 - Malfunctioning or dangerous escalators and elevators can be serious hazards, especially for children, who do not have the same size, strength, and judgment to avoid injuries as adults.

-- Poor lighting in parking lots or stairwells, which make it difficult to invitees to see obstacles and other hazards, that could otherwise easily be avoided.
+- Poor lighting in parking lots or stairwells, which makes it difficult for invitees to see obstacles and other hazards, that could otherwise easily be avoided.

 - Malfunctioning shopping carts, which customers can easily lose control of, resulting in injuries to themselves or others.

-- Poorly maintained or icy sidewalks that represent significant trip or slip hazards.
+- Poorly maintained or icy sidewalks represent a significant trip or slip hazards.

 Any accident on the premises of a retail store could be the responsibility of that store for failing to meet their duty of care.
 The question to ask is whether the store could reasonably have done something to avoid this accident happening.
 In all of the above cases, the answer is almost certainly yes.

-What To Do If You Are Injured In A Department Store?
+What To Do If You experience Retail Store Negligence and Are Injured In A Department Store?

 Step One – Health And Safety